 The state enlists a Graduated License Program for new drivers looking to get a license.
 The first step depends on your age.
-If you are younger than 18, you must take a state-approved drivers ed course and be enrolled in behind-the-wheel driver training before applying for a Minnesota instruction permit.
-If you are 18 or older drivers ed isn’t required to get your instruction permit, but it will prepare you for the written test.
+If you are younger than 18 years old, you must take a state-approved drivers ed course and be enrolled in behind-the-wheel driver training before applying for a Minnesota instruction permit.
+If you are 18 years old or older drivers ed isn’t required to get your instruction permit, but it will prepare you for the written test.

 - Minnesota traffic laws

 - Safe-driving practices and more

 Once you complete your classroom hours and enroll in behind-the-wheel instruction, you’ll receive a “Blue Card.”
 Hang on to this as you’ll need to present it to the state when you apply for an MN instruction permit.

 Find local driver education locations in Minnesota along with business profiles, reviews and contact information.